 Below is Alyna, a former online personal training client of mine that chose to seek expert guidance in her early twenties, allowing her to pursue her goals in a very healthy, balanced way and has now gone on to become a personal trainer in her own right and has helped hundreds of people with their health & fitness goals:

 What to avoid in your 20’s

-Learn the basics (and don’t rush): Just because your body is primed for fast growth in your twenties, it doesn’t mean that you get to skip important aspects of the foundations of health & fitness training.
+Learn the basics (and don’t rush): Just because your body is primed for fast muscle growth in your twenties, it doesn’t mean that you get to skip important aspects of the foundations of health & fitness training.
 Make sure that you take time to learn proper exercise form, and muscle recruitment, as this will massively help you avoid injury which could lead to longer term setbacks.

 Ensure that you learn to balance work and rest both inside and outside of your exercise efforts.
 Again, you are in your twenties, and you have a huge energy supply right now, but it’s still possible to burn out, so seek advice about workout programming to ensure that you don’t burn the candle too bright.

 Avoid comparison: This is a huge one - if you're in your twenties now, you are experiencing your twenties in the social media age.
 I wasn’t really exposed to such comparison, at least not in my early twenties, so always keep in the back of your mind that you may be comparing your everyday worst to someone else’s highly curated best, and that’s a game you cannot win.